davepinch/pinchy.cc/content/topics/places/cities/germany/freiberg/en.wikipedia.org.snippet-history-1-3.md

 title: >-
   Freiberg also has a notable cathedral containing two famous Gottfried Silbermann organs.
 There are two other organs made by Gottfried Silbermann in the town – one at the St. Peter's Church (Petrikirche) and the other one at the St. James' Church (Jakobikirche).
 citation: >-
   Wikipedia contributors.
 (2024, January 13).
 Freiberg.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 03:48 UTC, January 14, 2024, from https://en.wikipedia.org/w/index.php?title=Freiberg&oldid=1195266490
+Retrieved January 14, 2024, from https://en.wikipedia.org/w/index.php?title=Freiberg&oldid=1195266490
 from: Freiberg (en.wikipedia.org)
 type: snippet
 url: /en.wikipedia.org/wiki/Freiberg/history-1-3/